MicrosoftDocs/biztalk-docs/biztalk/technical-guides/general-guidelines-for-improving-network-performance.md

 - **Wake On LAN disabled (unless being used)** – Configure the network adapter driver to disable wake-on lan functionality.
 This functionality may be useful for client computers but should seldom if ever be used on a BizTalk Server or SQL Server computer.

-  For more information about tuning network adapters for performance, see the **Network Device Settings** section of the ["BizTalk Server Database Optimization" whitepaper](https://go.microsoft.com/fwlink/?LinkID=101578) (https://go.microsoft.com/fwlink/?LinkID=101578).
+  For more information about tuning network adapters for performance, see the **Network Device Settings** section of the "BizTalk Server Database Optimization" whitepaper.

 ## See Also
  [Settings that can be Modified to Improve Network Performance](../technical-guides/settings-that-can-be-modified-to-improve-network-performance.md)